reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 ## Logs - Publish Logs as Event Streams
 > Treat Logs as Event Streams

 The application should only produce logs in the form of event streams.
-Storing the logs in files or database and shipping to other systems for further analysis should be delegated to purpose-built software.
+Storing the logs in files or databases and shipping to other systems for further analysis should be delegated to purpose-built software.

-Spring Boot logs only to the console by default, and does not write log files.
+Spring Boot logs only to the console by default and does not write log files.
 It is preconfigured with Logback as the default Logger implementation.
-However the principle of producing logs as event streams enables it to be integrated with a rich ecosystem of log appenders, filters, shippers, monitoring and visualization tools to build a highly observable system.
-All these is elaborated in [configuring logging in Spring boot](https://reflectoring.io/springboot-logging/).
+However, the principle of producing logs as event streams enables it to be integrated with a rich ecosystem of log appenders, filters, shippers, monitoring, and visualization tools to build a highly observable system.
+All these are elaborated in [configuring logging in Spring boot](https://reflectoring.io/springboot-logging/).

 ## Admin Processes - Built as API and Packaged with the Application